st-one-io/node-red-contrib-opc-da/README.md

 # node-red-contrib-opc-da

-node-com-contrib-opc-da is an OPC-DA compatible node for Node-RED that allow interaction with remote OPC-DA servers.
+node-red-contrib-opc-da is an OPC-DA compatible node for Node-RED that allow interaction with remote OPC-DA servers.
 Currently only reading and browsing operations are supported.

 ## Table of Contents